JamesLaverack/holepunch/README.md

 ## Usage

 Deploy Holepunch into your cluster.
-A container image is available at `ghcr.io/jameslaverack/holepunch:v0.1.0`.
+A container image is available at `ghcr.io/jameslaverack/holepunch`.
-You can use the provided Makefile to produce the YAML and deploy to your current kube config using:
+You can use the provided Makefile to produce the YAML and deploy to your current kube config.

+For example, to deploy version `v0.1.0`:
 ```bash
 export IMG='ghcr.io/jameslaverack/holepunch:v0.1.0'
 make deploy